tcsantini/EyeRecToo/README.md

 [VRMagic drivers](https://www.vrmagic.com/imaging/downloads/) (make sure you have the 64 bits version)
 2. For Pupil eye trackers, check the [Pupil Labs' guide](https://github.com/pupil-labs/pupil/wiki/Windows-Driver-Setup).
+3. (Windows only) for better interfacing with UVC-compliant cameras, we recommend to change the camera drivers to enable the uvcengine.
+This can be easily achieved through [Zadig](https://zadig.akeo.ie/):
+a) Check *Options->"list all devices"*,
+b) uncheck *Options->"Ignore Hubs or Composite Parents"* ,
+c) change your camera's *interface* driver to *libusbK*,
+d) change your camera's *composite parent* to *libusbK*

 ## Developing

-The EyeRecToo official repository is located at:
+The official EyeRecToo repository is located at:
 [https://atreus.informatik.uni-tuebingen.de/santini/EyeRecToo](https://atreus.informatik.uni-tuebingen.de/santini/EyeRecToo)

 **Windows**

 The particulars of the test build system we use are:
 - QtCreator 4.0.3
-- Qt 5.7.0 (MSVC 2015, 64 bit)
+- Qt >= 5.7.0 (MSVC 2015, 64 bit)
 - Visual Studio 2015
 - Microsoft Windows 8.1